 Globalization has made the world a smaller place.
 A financial crisis in an advanced market economy like that of the United States or the European Union or even a stock market collapse in China, can send shock waves throughout the world.
-One way to assess the impact of these economic forces is to look at capital flows across countries, as well as currency exchange rates, says Eswar S. Prasad, Dyson School of Applied Economics and Management, who studies international finance.
+One way to assess the impact of these economic forces is to look at capital flows across countries, as well as currency exchange rates, says Eswar S. Prasad, The Charles H. Dyson School of Applied Economics and Management, who studies international finance.
 “We live in a closely connected world where trade and financial flows among the emerging market economies, and also between advanced and emerging market economies, are rising.
 I take a global perspective in a lot of my research, especially the consequences of globalization and how to improve the cost-benefit trade off.”

 Lately, Prasad’s research has focused on currencies.
 “Although exchange rates might seem an abstract concept, currency values matter a great deal to all of us in our day-to-day lives,” he says.
 “What happens to the dollar, for example, affects the economic wellbeing of United States citizens, through its impact on inflation, employment, interest rates, and much more.
 But in addition, what happens to the dollar also has ramifications for the rest of the world.”

 The Dollar in the World Economy